aduffy70/LabNotes/_posts/2019/2019-01-09-Identifying-filmy-fern-gametophytes-by-morphology.md

   * cell wall ornamentation (stains to use?)
   * branching patterns (number of cells before branching, shape of branching cell)
   * position, size, attachment or other features of gemmae
+  * position, size, attachment, branching, or other features of trichomes
   * others?

 Things to investigate: